-Netflix has just announced it will remove all of these movies

-Netflix has announced it is removing all of these movies
+Netflix has just announced it’s removing all of these movies

 Watch them before they’re taken down